METALS-Copper falls on demand concerns, China data

 * China Feb new export orders fall, PMI still below 50 -HSBC

-LONDON/NEW YORK, Feb 22 Copper eased slightly on Wednesday afternoon, losing some of the stellar gains a day earlier, as the market reacted to weak export and manufacturing data from top consumer China and uncertainty over Greece's ability to implement tough reforms aimed at cutting its debt.
+LONDON, Feb 22 Copper eased on Wednesday, paring the previous session's sharp gains, with confidence rattled by weak export and manufacturing data from top consumer China and uncertainty over Greece's ability to implement tough reforms aimed at cutting its debt.

-Benchmark copper on the London Metal Exchange (LME) settled at $8,435 a tonne in official rings, from Tuesday's close of $8,449 a tonne.
-By the close in London though, the red metal recovered some ground to $8,449 per tonne.
+Benchmark copper on the London Metal Exchange (LME) closed at $8,435 a tonne in official rings, from Tuesday's close of $8,449 a tonne .

-"Recent highs will be the upper end of the range for a while," predicted Bill O'Neill, partner of LOGIC Advisors, who is recommending investors stay neutral on copper for now.
-"Yesterday we had risk-on mentality.
-Today is more pause, reflective session," he said.

-Even so, prices are up over 11 percent year-to-date driven by short covering after the massive sell-off in November and December when banks and funds liquidated and trading activity fell as the market reeled from the collapse of MF Global.

-The market had hoped demand from China - which consumes 40 percent of the world's copper - would pick up after the Lunar New Year in January, but buying from the commodity consuming giant has remained slack, raising worry that prices could retreat sharply.
+Copper has gained more than 11 percent this year, partly buoyed by hopes demand from China - which consumes 40 percent of the world's copper - would pick up after the Lunar New Year in January.
+But demand from the commodity consuming giant has remained slack, raising worry that prices could retreat sharply.

-"Chinese's backing off.
-They didn't chase recent rally," said O'Neill, also pointing to stockpiles in Shanghai warehouses, which hit their highest level in nearly a decade last week, as a bearish sign.

 Highlighting those concerns was preliminary data showing China's new export orders shrank in February, compared with expectations for a pick up after the holidays and a worrying sign of the impact of the euro area debt crisis.